 To receive credit for a Master of Teaching program, you must have previously completed courses at a master’s level.
 If you have an undergraduate degree, those courses will not be approved for credit.

 If you have a master’s degree, let us know and we’ll send you the steps to apply for credit.

 Can I teach in Canada after I graduate?

-Teacher certification requirements are specific to the location in which you wish to practice.
 Each Canadian province and territory has its own teacher certification board and specific requirements that must be met before you can become certified to teach in that region.
 This is true for all teacher education graduates, whether they have completed their degree in Canada or abroad.